bijeshos/learning-rust/README.md

 # Learning Rust
-Programs and materials used for Rust learning
+Programs and materials used for Rust learning and training.

 # Repo Structure
 All examples are available inside the `src` directory.
 This project is created as both binary crate and library crate.
 That means, both `main.rs` and `lib.rs` files are present.